Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Abstract

 \section{Abstract}

-We study tensor categories which interpolate partition categories, representation categories of so-called easy quantum groups, and which we view as subcategories of Deligne's interpolation categories for the symmetric groups.
-Focusing on semisimplicity and descriptions of indecomposable objects, we generalise results known for special cases, including Deligne's $\uRep(S_t)$.
-In particular, we identify those values of the interpolation parameter $t$ which correspond to semisimple and nonsemisimple categories, respectively, for all group-theoretical partition categories.
+We study Karoubian tensor categories which interpolate representation categories of families of so-called easy quantum groups in the same sense in which Deligne's interpolation categories $\uRep(S_t)$ interpolate the representation categories of the symmetric groups.
+As such categories can be described using a graphical calculus of partitions, we call them interpolating partition categories.
+They include $\uRep(S_t)$ as a special case and can generally be viewed as subcategories of the latter.
+Focusing on semisimplicity and descriptions of the indecomposable objects, we prove uniform generalisations of results known for special cases, including $\uRep(S_t)$ or Temperley--Lieb categories.
+In particular, we identify those values of the interpolation parameter which correspond to semisimple and non-semisimple categories, respectively, for all so-called group-theoretical easy quantum groups.
 A crucial ingredient is an abstract analysis of certain subobject lattices developed by Knop, which we adapt to categories of partitions.
-We go on to prove a parametrisation of the indecomposable objects in all interpolating partition categories for non-zero interpolation parameter via a system of finite groups which we associate to any partition category, and which we also use to describe the associated graded rings of the Grothendieck rings of those interpolation categories.
+We go on to prove a parametrisation of the indecomposable objects in all interpolating partition categories for non-zero interpolation parameters via a system of finite groups which we associate to any partition category, and which we also use to describe the associated graded rings of the Grothendieck rings of these interpolation categories.

 \addtocontents{toc}{ }